Ethnic Macedonians in Bulgaria: Reversal of recognition

-A change of policy came in 1958.
-At the plenum of the Bulgarian Communist Party held the same year, the decision was made that the Macedonian nation and language did not exist.
+A change of policy came after Stalin's death in 1953.
+At the plenum of the Bulgarian Communist Party held in 1958, the decision was made that the Macedonian nation and language did not exist.
 Afterwards, the teaching of the Macedonian language was discontinued and the Macedonian teachers from Yugoslavia were expelled.
+By the late 1950s, as Bulgaria abandoned its policy of "Macedonization", BCP officials expressed concern that a large part of the Pirin population still identified as Macedonian, which sparked both individual and organized resistance.
 Since 1958, Bulgaria has not recognized a Macedonian minority in the Pirin region and in the following ten years, the 178,862 strong Macedonian population fell to just 1,600.
 The March Plenum of the Central Committee of the BCP openly denounces any notion of "a separate Macedonian nation" in Bulgaria.
 However, in 1960 the Bulgarian State Security reported that they revealed youth organizations where Blagoevgrad region occupies a leading position, indicating that most of them are on "nationalist" Macedonian base.
 In 1964 four people were tried for writing: "We are Macedonians" and "Long live the Macedonian nation" on a restaurant wall.

+In 1964–1965, Bulgarian authorities launched a campaign in Pirin Macedonia to replace the passports of the ethnic Macedonians and register them as Bulgarians in passports.
+Initially, around 30,000 people (11%) insisted on identifying as Macedonians.
+Those who refused to change their passports faced pressures and repression of various kinds, and their passports were torn up or confiscated by the police when they used them to identify themselves.
+In the 1965 census, the number of ethnic Macedonians in Pirin Macedonia dropped from 178,862 to only 1,437 (0.4%), while in the other parts of Bulgaria the number of Macedonians remained similar to the previous census.
+According to the memoirs from the repressed, the 1964–1965 "re-Bulgarisation" campaign in Pirin Macedonia was enforced through organized assemblies, intimidation, and census enumerators who forcibly registered residents as Bulgarians, refusing requests to be identified as Macedonians or even Slavs.
+Individuals who resisted, such as music teacher Pandelej Paskov (punished for singing Macedonian patriotic songs) or the village headman of Skrat (who wrote in his census card "by order of the Bulgarian Communist Party I declare that I am a Bulgarian"), faced repercussions including exile and family suffering.
+This sparked frequent resistance among youth in the Sandanski and Petrich regions, described by the Bulgarian secret services as "anti-national" and "treacherous".
+The resistance by the minority groups ultimately led to the removal of the "nationality" column from Bulgarian passports to prevent future ethnic registration disputes.